PythonJournos/refactoring101/_docs/phase4/races.rst

 Races have Candidates!
 ======================

-TODO: NEED BETTER TRANSTION HERE
-* need headline that transtions to basic race info
-* Then lead into candidate housekeeping
+With the basics of our `Candidate` class out of the way, let's move on to building out the `Race` class.
+This higher-level class will manage updates to our candidate instances, along with metadata about the race itself such as election date and office/district.

-Races have a date, office, and possibly a district if it's a congressional office.
-They also, of course, have candidates.
-In *elex3*, the *lib/parsery.py* code managed candiates, ensuring that county-level results were assigned to the appropriate candidate.
+Recall that in *elex3*, the *lib/parsery.py* ensured that county-level results were assigned to the appropriate candidate.

-We'll now migrate that logic over to the Race class, along with a few other repsonsibilities:
+We'll now migrate that logic over to the `Race` class, along with a few other repsonsibilities:

--  Keep track of individual candidates and update their vote counts
--  Determine which, candidate, any, won the race
--  Track overall vote count in the race
+-  Tracking overall vote count for the race
+-  Updating candidates with new county-level votes
+-  Determining which candidate, if any, won the race

 Total votes
 -----------

-The Race class keep a running tally of all votes.
-This represnts the sum of all votes received by individual candidates.
+The *Race* class keeps a running tally of all votes.
+This figure is the sum of all county-level votes received by individual candidates.

-Let's build out our initial *Race* class with an *add\_result* method that handles these updates.
-This should be pretty straightforward, and you'll notice that the tests mirror those used to perform the vote tallies on *Candidate* instances.
+Let's build out the *Race* class with basic metadata fields and an *add\_result* method that updates the total vote count.

+This should be pretty straight-forward, and you'll notice that the tests mirror those used to perform vote tallies on *Candidate* instances.

 .. code:: python